ARIA-Funded-TREND/HMS/README.md

 </p>

 ## 🌐 Overview
-This repository provides a general reference implementation of Scalable Machines With Intrinsic Higher Mental States, extending prior work _(adeel, 2025)_ with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.
+This repository provides a general reference implementation of Scalable Machines With Intrinsic Higher Mental States, extending prior work (adeel, 2025) with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.

-This codebase is intentionally presented as a **research platform rather than a finalized or optimized model**.
+This codebase is intentionally presented as a research platform rather than a finalized or optimized model.
 It is designed to support experimentation, understanding, and community-driven exploration of alternative architectural directions beyond standard attention mechanisms.

 ## 🧠 Core idea

-Modern Transformers determine relevance **after attention**, relying on depth and quadratic computation.
-Co⁴ introduces **intrinsic higher mental states** that allow the model to:
+Modern Transformers determine relevance after attention, relying on depth and quadratic computation.
+Co⁴ introduces intrinsic higher mental states that allow the model to:

 - generate internal predictions before attention
 - enforce pre-reflective contextual coherence at the representation level